-Title: | C-Like 'getopt' Behavior |
+| Title: | C-Like 'getopt' Behavior |

-Description: | Package designed to be used with Rscript to write '#!' shebang scripts that accept short and long flags/options.
+| Description: | Package designed to be used with Rscript to write '#!' shebang scripts that accept short and long flags/options.
 Many users will prefer using instead the packages optparse or argparse which add extra features like automatically generated help option and usage, support for default values, positional argument support, etc. |

-Authors: | Trevor L Davis [aut, cre] , Allen Day [aut] (Original package author), Roman Zenka [ctb] |
+| Authors: | Trevor L. Davis [aut, cre] (ORCID: <https://orcid.org/0000-0001-6341-4639>), Allen Day [aut] (Original package author), Roman Zenka [ctb] |

-Maintainer: | Trevor L Davis <[email protected]> |
+| Maintainer: | Trevor L. Davis <[email protected]> |

-License: | GPL (>= 2) |
+| License: | GPL (>= 2) |

-Version: | 1.20.4 |
+| Version: | 1.21.1 |

-Built: | 2024-11-10 06:15:30 UTC |
+| Built: | 2026-05-09 07:54:34 UTC |

-Source: | https://github.com/trevorld/r-getopt |
+| Source: | https://github.com/trevorld/r-getopt |

-returns the file name that Rscript
+getfile() returns the file name that Rscript is interpreting.

-get_Rscript_filename()
+getfile() get_Rscript_filename()getfile() get_Rscript_filename()

 A string with the filename of the calling script.

-If not found (i.e. you are in a interactive session) returns NA_character_
+If not found (i.e. you are in a interactive session) returns NA_character_.

-shebang scripts that accept short and long
+facilitates writing #! shebang scripts that accept short and long

 flags/options.
-It can also be used from R
+It can also be used from R directly, but is probably less

 useful in this context.

-getopt( spec = NULL, opt = NULL, command = get_Rscript_filename(), usage = FALSE, debug = FALSE )
+getopt( spec = NULL, opt = NULL, command = getfile(), usage = FALSE, debug = FALSE, operand = "after--only" )getopt( spec = NULL, opt = NULL, command = getfile(), usage = FALSE, debug = FALSE, operand = "after--only" )

 spec |